 The Shutoff Valve for the Main Water Supply to Your Home

 The first step is locating your main shutoff valve.
 You probably have a brass valve with a round handle near the area where water enters your home.
-It could be located in your kitchen, a utility closet, a downstairs bathroom or even on an outside wall.
+It could be located in your kitchen, a utility closet, a downstairs bathroom, or even on an outside wall.
 Turning the valve clockwise as far as it can go should shut off all of the water fixtures in your home; however, you’ll need to turn on all faucets to empty any water left remaining in the pipes.
 Let your sinks and showers run until all water flow ceases, and then turn all faucets to the off position.
 After finishing your repairs or installations, turn the main valve back counterclockwise.

 The Shutoff Valve for the Water Supply to Your Entire Property

 Before you do anything, call your water company and ask for permission to access your street shutoff valve.
-If you home’s main water valve fails or needs replacing, you must turn off the water supply to your whole property before attempting repairs.
+If your home’s main water valve fails or needs replacing, you must turn off the water supply to your whole property before attempting repairs.
 You’d also need to do this before trying to fix a leak in the pipes connecting your home to the street valve.
 The shutoff valve for the property is usually located in the same metal box that contains the water meter.
 Remove the box cover and look for a handle; you might need a long wrench to reach it.

-Different cities have different types of a street valves.
+Different cities have different types of street valves.
 Ball valves have long, thin handles while gate valves have more rounded handles.
 A ball valve handle will usually be aligned with the pipe while open; turn it 90 degrees to the right to turn it off.
 Gate valve handles should be turned clockwise as far as possible to stop the water flow.

 Some ball valves have a metal flange, in which case you’d need to use a pipe wrench to make it turn.
 Valves that haven’t been turned in a long time may lock up.
 If you’re having trouble turning the handle, don’t force it; instead, call a professional plumber in Mesa or your local public works to turn it for you.
 Remember that your pipes will still be full of water after you cut off the supply, so turn on all of your faucets to drain what’s left before you start making repairs.